-And hey, what about our teeth?
-Our dental plaque is bacteria sticking to our teeth—particularly Streptococcus mutans.
-We’ve known that those with different drinking habits—be they coffee, tea, barley coffee, or wine—have about ten times less of this plaque bacteria.
+Dental plaque is bacteria sticking to our teeth, particularly Streptococcus mutans.
+We’ve known that those with different drinking habits—be they coffee, tea, barley coffee, or wine—have about 10 times less of these plaque bacteria.
 Since those are all beverages from plants, maybe phytonutrients are fighting back at plaque.

-If bacteria cause plaque and cavities, why not just swish with some antibiotic solution, either synthetic or natural?
-Well, there are downsides to just indiscriminately wiping out bacteria, both good and bad, as I detailed in my antiseptic mouthwash video.
-So, maybe if we just stop the bad bugs from sticking to our teeth?
+If bacteria cause plaque and cavities, why not just swish with some antibiotic solution?
+There are downsides to just indiscriminately wiping out bacteria both good and bad, as I detailed in my Don’t Use Antiseptic Mouthwash video.
+So maybe it would be better if we just stop the bad bugs from sticking to our teeth.

-Well, there is some evidence that cranberries might affect the adhesion of bacteria to fake teeth in a petri dish, but nothing yet definitive.
-Green tea also appears to help prevent cavities, which may be because of its natural fluoride content from the tea plant.
-I have a video about a woman who developed fluoride toxicity, drinking up to like five dozen cups a day.
-But, what about just regular consumption?
+There is some evidence that cranberries might affect the adhesion of bacteria to fake teeth in a petri dish, but nothing yet definitive.
+Green tea also appears to help prevent cavities, but that may be because of its natural fluoride content in the tea plant.
+I have a video about a woman who developed fluoride toxicity drinking up to the equivalent of about five dozen cups a day, but what about just regular consumption?